BriggsHealth offers the highest quailty Chinese Medicine care, including herbal medicine and Chinese nutritional therapy.

 My first introduction to Chinese medicine came during the summer after I graduated from high school.
 I had a bad asthma attack that was not going away with my usual inhaler treatment.
 I was getting very short of breath, and the friend that I was with didn’t know what to do.
 I asked him if he would drive me over to the emergency room.
 He looked surprised, and very concerned.
 After a few minutes, he said, “I think there’s a better way.
 Let me call Lowell (the local acupuncturist) and see if he can work on you right now.”
 I panted, “No, take me to the ER.
 I can’t breathe.”
 He made a telephone call and came back, saying “He says we can come over to his house right now.”
-I was in no position to protest, but I made him promise that if the acupuncture treatment didn’t break the attack, he would take me straight to the hospital.
+I consented unwillingly, but I made him promise that if the acupuncture treatment didn’t break the attack, he would take me straight to the hospital.

 In the years since then, I have been able to continue studying muscles, connective tissue, joints and organs, and the effectiveness of my treatments has improved immensely.
 Many people have come to see me with pain, sometimes pain that they’ve had for many decades, and acupuncture treatment has decreased it significantly or eliminated it altogether.
 For the people who react to prescription drugs like I did, acupuncture has been extremely effective, helping many people get rid of their pain for good.